Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 The Object Name that this device will get.
 This will be seen by other devices on the BACnet network.

 ### Option: `address`
 The address of the BACnet interface.
-0.0.0.0 is recommended as it'll bind to all available IP addresses, and basically guarantee it'll work.
+0.0.0.0/24 is recommended as it'll bind to all available IP addresses.
+Best is to write the IP of the Ethernet port connected to the BACneet network.
+Include /24 as not all BACnet devices can be detected without.

 ### Option: `objectIdentifier`
 The Object Identifier that this device will get.
 This will be seen by other devices on the BACnet network. **Make sure it's unique!**